 I have one more question before I end my rant: is there even the slightest chance that these people are just smart investors, that NBA is in much better shape than we have been led to believe, and that they will receive a huge return on their investments?
 Or is that too silly to believe?

-Topics: New Ownership
+Tags: New Ownership